edongdongchen/DDN/README.md

 # Deep Decomposition Network (DDN) for inverse imaging problems
-This is the implementation of ECCV'20 paper:
+This is the PyTorch implementation of ECCV'20 paper:

 [Deep Decomposition Network for Inverse Imaging Problems](https://arxiv.org/abs/1911.11028).